 While disk mirroring entails simultaneously copying an entire chunk of data to other hard drives, disk striping works differently.
 In disk striping, data is segmented into multiple blocks, and each component is stored in multiple drives.

 As you may imagine, disk mirroring could be slower than disk striping since entire chunks of data are copied in real-time instead of distributing smaller chunks to different disks.
 However, disk striping may not be as reliable.
 When one drive crashes or gets corrupted, all of the data could be lost.

 Advantages and Disadvantages of Disk Mirroring

 Disk mirroring is easy to implement.
 All you need is a disk controller card to connect multiple hard drives or an Internet connection to link disks in different locations.
 Moreover, all data remains accessible even when one drive fails.
-Data can simply be copied from one of the mirrored disks to the replacement drive.
+Data can simply be copied from one of the mirrored disks to a replacement drive.

 Still, there are downsides to disk mirroring that have to be considered.
-For one, the data storage capacity is reduced in half since data is being copied completely, making them redundant.
+For one, the data storage capacity is reduced in half since data is being copied completely, making it redundant.
 For example, saving 5GB of data would take up 10GB of space.
 That leads to another disadvantage—the cost involved.
 You would need twice the number of hard drives to store a specific volume of data.

 The logic and purpose behind disk mirroring are as simple as it sounds.
-It simply means having the replica of any data on a different disk so that you have a backup in case one hard drive fails.
+It simply means having the replica of any data on a different disk so you have a backup in case one hard drive fails.
 You may even be applying the concept if your phone is set up to automatically sync photos, contacts, and other files to cloud platforms, such as Google Drive and iCloud.